dominodatalab/domino-training-wine-quality/README.md

 df.head()
 ```

-Now cell by cell, copy the code snippets below and run the cells to visualize and prepare the data!
-(You can click on the '+' icon to add a blank cell after the current cell)
+Now, cell by cell, copy the code snippets below and run the cells to visualize and prepare the data!
+(You can click on the '+' icon to add a blank cell after the current cell):

 ```python
 import seaborn as sns